-Investing Funds are not permitted to invest in the Tactical Beta ETF, Tactical Q ETF and Risk-Managed Income ETF (each, a "Fund" and, collectively, the "Funds") beyond the limits set forth in Section 12(d)(1) in reliance on Rule 12d1-4 because the Funds operate as funds of funds and/or invest a significant portion of their assets in other investment companies.
+Investing Funds are not permitted to invest in the Funds beyond the limits set forth in Section 12(d)(1) in reliance on Rule 12d1-4 because the Funds operate as funds of funds and/or invest a significant portion of their assets in other investment companies.
 Thus, the Funds are unable to satisfy the terms and conditions of Rule 12d1-4.
 Accordingly, Investing Funds must adhere to the limits set forth in Section 12(d)(1) when investing in these Funds.

-Leveraged, Inverse, and Inverse-Leveraged ETFs ("Leveraged ETFs").
+Leveraged and Inverse ETFs ("Leveraged ETFs").
 Each Fund may invest in leveraged ETFs.
-In addition, the Tactical Q ETF may invest in inverse ETFs, and the Alpha Seeker ETF may invest in inverse and inverse-leveraged ETFs.
+In addition, the Tactical Q ETF may invest in inverse ETFs.
 Leveraged ETFs expose a Fund to all of the risks that traditional ETFs present (see "Exchange-Traded Funds" above).
 Leveraged ETFs, including certain ETNs tracking a leveraged benchmark, seek to provide investment results that match a multiple (positive or negative) of the performance of an underlying index (the "Index") (e.g., three times the inverse performance).
 Leveraged ETFs rely to some degree, often extensively, on derivatives to achieve their objectives and, thus, a Fund is indirectly exposed to derivatives risk through its investments in these Leveraged ETFs.
 Further, investments in Leveraged ETFs are subject to the risk that the performance of such Leveraged ETF will not correlate with the Index as intended.
 Leveraged ETFs often "reset" daily, meaning that they are designed to achieve their stated objectives on a daily basis.
 Due to the effect of compounding, their performance over longer periods of time can differ significantly from the performance (or inverse of the performance) of their Index or benchmark during the same period of time.
 This effect can be magnified in volatile markets.
 Consequently, these investment vehicles may be extremely volatile and can potentially expose a Fund to complete loss of its investment.
 A Fund will not invest more than 25% of its assets directly in Leveraged ETFs.